tsackton/taelgar-utils/website/website_build_instructions.md

 - `resize_images`, logical, if true images are resized to max_height / max_width (longest dimension is used and aspect ratio is fixed)
 - `max_height`, max image height in pixels for resize operations, defaults to 1600.
 Specify as integer.
 - `max_width`, max image width in pixels for resize operations, defaults to 1600.
 Specify as integer.
 - `delete_unlinked_images`, logical, if True, attempts to delete images that are not linked to any pages in docs.
-Currently does not work on Windows.
+Requires `image_path`
+- `image_path`, path, relative to `build`, to check for image files and compare against linked files.

 ### autobuild.json